Solving the Mystery of Whose Laughter Is On the Golden Record

 Selecting the right laughter for the Golden Record would have been less fraught, presumably, than selecting which language to feature on the record.
 Indeed, the language question created all sorts of difficulties.
 Sagan had suggested a day or two of recording at the United Nations headquarters in New York City, where delegates from each member nation might record a “hello” in their native language.
 “I had hoped that something like half of the voices could be male and half female, in order to reflect the distribution of sexes on the planet Earth,” he wrote in Murmurs of Earth, a book about the project published in 1978.
 “I was told that this was quite difficult on entirely other grounds.
 Virtually all the chiefs of delegations were male, and it was unlikely that they would delegate the privilege of saying ‘hello’ to the stars to anyone else.”

-And so laughter, for all its complexities on Earth, was simpler to capture than language for the Golden Record.
+And so laughter, for all its complexities on Earth, was simpler to represent than language on the Golden Record.
 Except, when you listen to the “Footsteps, Heartbeat, Laughter” track of the “Sounds of Earth” audio that’s on the Voyager website—or to the version uploaded by NASA to Soundcloud—you won't actually hear any laughter.
 What happened to it?
 And whose voice is supposed to be there?
 I started to ask around.

 “You are right that on the Voyager website there is a 30-second clip of a heartbeat and footsteps but not laughter,” a staffer at NASA’s Jet Propulsion Laboratory told me in an email when I asked what had happened.
 “Indeed, the NASA Soundcloud also has the same clip.”
 But there was a version of the recording where you could clearly hear the laughter, the staffer told me, on a website hosted by the Massachusetts Institute of Technology.
 NASA couldn’t verify the authenticity of that recording, but it was a start.